Nuno111/42Lisboa-level2-pipex/README.md

 All code is written in accordance to the norminette version running at the time of project completion.

 ## How to use
-In order to run this project you will need to compile it using the make command and pass the parameters to the executable as shown in the example below
+In order to run this project you will need to compile it using the make command and pass the parameters to the executable as shown in the example below.

 ```
 make
 ```

+Example of usage:

 ```
 $> ./pipex infile ``ls -l'' ``wc -l'' outfile